a2rocket/testing/draft-getter-documenation.md

-# NFTDelegation Smart Contract Documenation
+# NFT Delegation Smart Contract
 ## Main Retrieve functions

 [How to retrieve all delegation addresses delegated from a Delegator on a specific use case on a collection?](#retrieveDelegationAddresses)\